 Implementing Healthcare AI

-In this post we will first cover some of the key steps of implementation and then cover some of the general challenges associated with implementing AI tools in healthcare.
+This post will first cover key implementation steps and general challenges associated with implementing AI tools in healthcare.

 Healthcare AI implementation portion of the lifecycle.
 Implementation is the creation of models and involves predictive task selection, data access, data preparation, model training, and model validation.

 Healthcare AI implementation portion of the lifecycle.
-Implementation is the integration of models into workflows.
+Implementation is the integration of models into workflows and generally has the following steps: technical integration, prospective validation, workflow integration, monitoring, and updating.

 Implementation Steps

-Like the development process I like to break down implementation into 5 steps.
+Like the development process, I break down implementation into five steps.

 • Technical Integration